bilgincoskun/brogue-android-port/README.md

 These files are stored in **[App Folder]/\[Brogue Version]** which is accessible by the user.

-# Fonts
+# Graphics
+By default the port uses ACII.
+To always use tileset, you can use tiles_by_default settting.
+You can also use in-game menu to enable tiles.
+Note that changes from in-game menu setting is not persistent.

-Default font  is modified [Dejavu Sans Mono](https://dejavu-fonts.github.io/) with missing characters added/modified from Dejavu Sans.
+Default graphics use modified [Dejavu Sans Mono](https://dejavu-fonts.github.io/) with missing characters added/modified from Dejavu Sans for the text.
+For the tiles, tileset based on [Oryx Design Lab Tiles](https://www.oryxdesignlab.com/news/2018/11/8/brogue-tiles-v175-is-released) is used with some additions/changes.

 You can use custom fonts by copying them to **[App Folder]/custom.ttf** .